List of songs recorded by Shakira

-Her sixth studio album, and third to be in fully Spanish, Fijación Oral Vol. 1 was released in June 2005.
-The album has sold 4 million copies worldwide.
-It debuted at #4 on the Billboard 200 and was certified 11× Disco de Platino, becoming one of the best-selling Spanish-language albums in the United States.
+Her sixth studio album and third to be in fully Spanish, Fijación Oral Vol. 1, was released in June 2005.
+It has sold 4 million copies worldwide, debuted at No. 4 on the Billboard 200, and was certified 11× Disco de Platino, becoming one of the best-selling Spanish-language albums in the United States.
 Five singles were released from the album: "La Tortura", "No", "Día De Enero", "La Pared" and "Las de la Intuición".
-Her seven album and first to be recorded fully in English, Oral Fixation Vol. 2, was released in November 2005.
+Her seventh album and the first to be recorded fully in English, Oral Fixation Vol. 2, was released in November 2005.
 The album has sold more than eight million copies worldwide.
-Three singles were released from the album: "Don't Bother", "Hips Don't Lie" and "Illegal".
+Three singles were released from the album: "Don't Bother", "Hips Don't Lie", and "Illegal".
 A box set of the two volumes of Oral Fixation was released in December 2006, under the name Oral Fixation Volumes 1&2.

 Shakira released her third English studio album, and eighth overall, She Wolf, in October 2009.
 Four singles were released from the album: "She Wolf", "Did It Again", "Give It Up to Me", and "Gypsy".
 "She Wolf" has sold around 2 million copies worldwide.
 Her fourth Spanish and ninth overall studio album Sale el Sol was released in October 2010.
-Five singles were released from the album: "Loca", "Sale el Sol", "Rabiosa", "Antes De Las Seis" and "Addicted To You".
+Five singles were released from the album: "Loca", "Sale el Sol", "Rabiosa", "Antes De Las Seis", and "Addicted To You".
 The album has sold over 4,000,000 copies worldwide.

-Shakira has sold more than 70 million albums worldwide. and further 70 million singles.
+Shakira has sold more than 70 million albums worldwide and 70 million singles.